bridgedb/BridgeDb/README.md

 Consult the BridgeDB.properties file for the defaults, or copy and amend the configuration file to reflect your own setup.

-If you are using the default mysql accounts and databases then execute the file mysqlConfig.sql from the BridgeDB root directory which will configure your local mysql with the BridgeDB defaults
+If you are using the default MySQL accounts and databases then execute the file mysqlConfig.sql from the BridgeDB root directory which will configure your local mysql with the BridgeDb defaults

 	mysql -u root -p < mysqlConfig.sql

-Note that the sql script will fail, without reverting changes made up to the point of failure, if any of the user accounts or databases already exist.
+Note that the SQL script will fail, without reverting changes made up to the point of failure, if any of the user accounts or databases already exist.

 RDF Repository and Transitive Directory Dependency
 -------------------------
-(For org.bridgedb.rdf package and its exstensions ONLY)
+(For org.bridgedb.rdf package and its extensions ONLY)

-BridgeDB uses OpenRDF Sesame RDF engine and this is included automatically via maven.
+BridgeDb uses OpenRDF Sesame RDF engine and this is included automatically via maven.
 **WARNING**: All directories **MUST** exists and the (linux) user running tomcat **MUST** have READ/WRITE permission set!
 Some of the OpenRDF error message are unclear if this is not the case.

-See BridgeDB.properties and change the appropriate property to point to the correct directory.
+See BridgeDb.properties and change the appropriate property to point to the correct directory.
 A Sesame SailNativeStore(s) will be created automatically as long as the loader can create/find the directory,

 We recommend changing the relative directories to absolute directories.